dortegadelv/HaplotypeDFEStandingVariation/Programs/ExamplePipeline/README.md

 ## 2) Generate the table that computes the likelihoods of L(4Ns, allele frequency, Demographic scenario | L) for a single selection coefficient 4Ns (see equation 2 from our paper)

+The likelihood table will be generated using an importance sampling approach.
 To run step 2, use the script SimulateUsingISRoutine.sh

 bash SimulateUsingISRoutine.sh HomozygoteFitness HeterozygoteFitness PresentDayAlleleFrequency Replicates PresentDayChromosomes Identifier DemScenario SelValuesForwardFile SampleSize